DST Ends in USA & Canada 2023: Still No Law for Permanent DST

 Canada: DST Change

-In Canada, clocks will change in almost all areas except:
+In Canada, clocks will change at the same time as in the US.
+This affects almost all areas except:

 - Yukon (on permanent DST since 2020)

 - Some locations in Québec east of 63° west longitude (e.g., Blanc-Sablon)

 - In Ontario, the Time Amendment Act (Bill 214) was passed in 2020.
 The bill would put Ontario on permanent DST if Quebec and New York do the same.

 - More than 93% of British Columbians voted to keep the province on permanent DST in 2019.
 B.C. is still waiting to see if Washington, Oregon, and California go ahead with their proposals to scrap DST.

 Mexico has permanently removed Daylight Saving Time (DST), but northern border locations close to the US will still follow the American DST schedule.